 Civil unrest is conflict between different groups of people living in the same country.
 It can be peaceful or violent.
-It can range in scale from a few people at a small local rally, to a large demonstration with 1000s of people.
+It can range in scale from a few people at a small local rally, to a large demonstration with thousands of people.

 Explore this information for general advice and information about:

 This page is for Australians preparing to travel overseas.
 If you're currently overseas and you fear for your safety, you may need to act quickly to stay safe.
 See our advice on what to do if there's a demonstration nearby.

 - Marching, where groups of people walk together through the streets.
 Their destination may be a rally or picket.

 - Rallies, where people gather at a location to hear speakers.

 - Pickets and sit-ins, where people surround, occupy or block off an area.

 - Riots, where protesters turn violent against people or property.

 Causes of unrest